Re-commitment for current students for the 2017-2018 school year will begin April 13, 2017 and must be completed by April 21, 2017.

-Seaside Neighborhood School received the national 2007 No Child Left Behind Blue Ribbon Schools award by U.S. Secretary of Education Margaret Spellings.
-Seaside Neighborhood School was among 237 public and 50 private schools in the nation, one of 16 schools in Florida, and one of eight charter schools in the nation to receive this national award.
-Seaside Neighborhood School was selected for this prestigious award because it models excellence in leadership, teaching, curriculum, student achievement, and parental involvement.
+Seaside Neighborhood School received the National 2007 No Child Left Behind Blue Ribbon Schools award by U.S. Secretary of Education, Margaret Spellings.
+Seaside Neighborhood School was selected for this prestigious award because it models excellence in leadership, instruction, curriculum, student achievement, and parental involvement.
+Seaside Neighborhood School was among 237 public and 50 private schools in the nation, one of 16 schools in Florida, and one of eight charter schools in the United States to receive this national award.

 In 2011, Seaside Neighborhood School was recognized again for its excellence in education by earning a high performing charter school status from the Florida Department of Education.
 Along with its high performing status, Seaside Neighborhood School established the ranking of third among 583 middle schools in the state of Florida.
 Since 2011, Seaside School continues to be recognized as one of the highest performing middle school in the state of Florida.